NQAP/ADL_Final/README.md

 python setup_data.py
 ```

-## model_name (change the model_name in main.py) ex.  model_names = ["google/gemma-2-9b-it"]
+## choose model

-In our project, we have tested the following models:
+In our project, we have tested the following models:\\
-Qwen/Qwen2.5-7B-Instruct
-meta-llama/Llama-3.1-8B-Instruct
-prince-canuma/Ministral-8B-Instruct-2410-HF
+Qwen/Qwen2.5-7B-Instruct\\
+meta-llama/Llama-3.1-8B-Instruct\\
+prince-canuma/Ministral-8B-Instruct-2410-HF\\
 google/gemma-2-9b-it

+If you want to use your own model, change the model_name in main.py ex.  model_names = ["google/gemma-2-9b-it"]

 ## run